launchdarkly/api-client-bash/docs/CustomerMetricsApi.md

 ## **getUsage**

-[BETA] Returns of the usage endpoints available.
+Returns of the usage endpoints available.

 ### Example
 ```bash